Click here to learn more about R&E’s COVID-19 response.

 Food scrap bags are durable and compostable.
 They are thicker than compostable bags currently used at county drop-off sites, and are designed to hold up on the trip in a garbage truck.
 They’re also designed to eventually break down along with their contents.

-R&E will provide bags and service at no cost to residents.
+There will be no charge to residents for bags or program participation.
 Bag distribution will occur through an online ordering system with a call-in option available for those without internet access.

 Food scrap bags are an efficient and cost-effective method of collecting food scraps from residents at the curb.
 Benefits of this method include: